mardonat/patchmaps/README.md

  This Project is part of our academic paper:

  ```
 Donat, M., et al. (2022).
-"Patch cropping-a new methodological approach to determine new field arrangements  <br /> that increase the multifunctionality of agricultural landscapes." <br /> Computers and Electronics in Agriculture 197: 106894.
+"Patch cropping-a new methodological approach to determine new field arrangements
+##that increase the multifunctionality of agricultural landscapes."
+Computers and Electronics in Agriculture 197: 106894.
  ```
  [https://doi.org/10.1016/j.compag.2022.106894](https://doi.org/10.1016/j.compag.2022.106894)
 ## Installation